 Book Publishing Lingo

-If you are working with a professional marketing team, or a publisher, Kelly created this helpful video so you can sound like you know what you’re doing!
+If you are working with a professional marketing team or a publisher, Kelly created this helpful post so you can sound like you know what you’re doing!

 THE BOOK LAUNCH MYTH